ggldnl/Differential-Drive-Hardware/README.md

 This repository contains the Gerber files, Bill of Materials and STL/3MF files for my Differential Drive robot.

-For a complete overview of the project refer to the [main Differential-Drive repository](https://github.com/ggldnl/Differential-Drive.git).
-Take also a look to the [repository containing the Controller](https://github.com/ggldnl/Differential-Drive-Controller).
+Take also a look to the [repository containing the Controller](https://github.com/ggldnl/Differential-Drive-Controller.git).
 I documented the design process, construction and theory in [this article](https://ggldnl.github.io/projects/differential_drive/index.html).

 ## PCB and Electronics